 Since dedicated hosting is quite pricey, it’s best suited to large businesses and high traffic websites that receive over 500,000 visitors per month and have the necessary technical staff to maintain the server.
 Dedicated hosting is also an ideal option if you have a business that requires a high level of security.

 Cloud hosting is based on the concept of cloud computing technologies that allow an unlimited number of machines to act as one system.
 So instead of a website being hosting on a single server, it’s hosted on a virtual partition of a server and draws its resources from a network of existing servers.
-This allows multiple servers to work together to handle high traffic levels or spikes for any particular website – yes, you have to share resources with other users, similar to VPS, but because there are more servers involved, there are more resources available to everyone.
+This allows multiple servers to work together to handle high traffic levels or spikes for any particular website – yes, you have to share resources with other users, similar to VPS, but because there are more servers involved, there are more resources available for everyone.

 Cloud hosting is extremely reliable because it draws its resources from multiple different servers – if one server goes down, the other servers fill the gap.
 Also, cloud hosting is flexible and scalable, so it can grow with your website – if your site needs more resources, just add them.